Ask A Genius 379 – Mathertime

 September 11, 2018

 Scott Douglas Jacobsen: You have an announcement.
 What’s up?

 Rick Rosner: I am happy to announce.
-At the prodding of our friend, Kevin Kretschmer, who took Lance, J.D., and me out to dinner, Lance said, “Why don’t you put your science money where your science mouth is, Rick, and actually start working with some scientists to see if your work goes anywhere?”
+At the prodding of a mutual friend, who took Lance, J.D., and me out to dinner, Lance said, “Why don’t you put your science money where your science mouth is, Rick, and actually start working with some scientists to see if your work goes anywhere?”

 I started some baby work with a professional physicist named Dylan.
 He said we can get a paper published in a journal, which can discuss one falsifiable aspect of our theory.
 That is, if the universe is older than it appears to be, then there should be stuff in the universe that appears to be older than the age of the universe.